ParkerGits/tends/TechnicalCaseStudy/TechnicalCaseStudy.md

 ## Authentication

 Setting up authentication with Firebase was easier than I could have ever imagined it would be.
-The React Context Hook below provides every component in the application with both user data and methods to sign in and sign out.
+First, I enabled GitHub and Google as sign-in methods for my Firebase project.
+After some more configuration, the React Context Hook below is able to provide every component in the application with both user data and methods to sign-in and sign-out.

 ```js
 import React, { useState, useEffect, useContext, createContext } from "react";